Jackk81524/sweat-social/README.md

 Sweat social is a fitness logging app that aims to bring social elements to your workout.
 Users can log their workouts, view past workouts, earn badges, and share their achievements with friends.

+Our app connects to Google FireStore to store user data and Firebase Authentication to manage user accounts.

+Many features are attached to this firestore connection and requires a google-services.plist file to operate successfully.

 ## Directory Structure

 The project is organized as follows: